Seiland House

 SIMILAR TRIPS:

 Northern Norway is famous for its ski touring “Fjell til Fjord”.
 Seiland House offers some of Norway’s best skiing, and is located on a remote island north of 70 degrees latitude in the Norwegian Sea yet easy to access with daily flights from Oslo and a quick ferry ride.
-For those looking for an exotic destination for for excellent ski tours in Europe with a reliable snowpack this is it.
+For those looking for an exotic destination for excellent ski tours in Europe with a reliable snowpack this is it.

 • remote arctic fjords and mountains bordering a national park